A couple standing together watching a performance.

 • Southbank

 Take your special someone on a sunset river cruise, just the two of you.
 GoBoat is an electric boat hire service in Melbourne that makes it super easy to have a private jaunt out on the water, and you even don’t need a boating licence.
 The best part?
-They come equipped with a built-in wooden picnic table in the middle of the boat, and you can bring your own food and drinks.
-So you can make a toast to your love while you cruise on the water.
+The boat comes equipped with a built-in wooden picnic table in the middle, and you can bring your own food and drinks.
+Make a toast to your love while you cruise on the water.
 Make a booking here

 Advertising